arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ![Omics data/interim](media/project_template/interim_omics.gif)

+This directory is for the quality control and other reporting created during a bioinformatics workflow, using the sequnce files stored in the *data/raw* directory.

 - QC metrics Quality Control (QC) metrics are reported at various stages of analysis pipelines and give information about the quality of the data generated.
 QC metrics files should be in a tabular file format, with .type_metrics or .duplicate_metrics as the extension.
-QC metrics files will always be stored in the sources/data/interim directory.

 #### data/interim clinical example

 ![Clinical data/interim](media/project_template/interim_clinical.gif)

-- Scratchwork generated during clincal research is not valuable for posterity's sake.
-- However, it can be a good insight into the research process and can be archived.
+This directory is for practice work generated during clincal research when analyzing and sharing original, unmodified data saved in *data/raw*.
+This can provide be a good insight into the research process and will be archived on a case by case basis.
+Additionaly, alternatively formatted data, data sets created for sharing, or excluded data can be saved in the interim directory.

 ### data/endpoints